-DUGUÉ DE BOISBRIAND, MICHEL-SIDRAC, one of the first seigneurs in the Montreal area; b. c.
-1638 at Persevil, diocese of Nantes, France, son of Pierre Dugué de La Boulardière and of Perrine de Chambellé; d.
-1688.
+DUGUÉ DE BOISBRIAND, MICHEL-SIDRAC, one of the first seigneurs in the Montreal area; b. and baptized in April 1638 in the parish of Saint-Martin à Puceul, France, son of Pierre Dugué de La Boulardière and of Perrine de Chambellé; buried in 1688.

 In 1673 Dugué as a captain took part in Buade de Frontenac’s expedition to Lake Ontario and in later years he frequently participated in others.
 In 1683 his name was considered for governor of Montreal, but he did not receive the appointment owing to the opposition of M. Le Febvre de La Barre.
 In 1684 and in 1687 he was a member of Brisay* de Denonville’s rather ineffectual expeditions against the Indians.

-In 1667 he married Marie Moyen, daughter of Jean-Baptiste and Élisabeth Le Ber (Le Bret, according to Tanguay), who died 24 Oct.
-1687 at Île Sainte-Thérèse.
-Dugué died in Montreal 18 Dec.
+On 7 Nov.
+1667 he married Marie Moyen, daughter of Jean-Baptiste and Élisabeth Le Ber (Le Bret, according to Tanguay), in the parish of Notre-Dame de Montréal; she died at Île Sainte-Thérèse on 24 Oct.
+1687.
+Dugué was buried in Montreal on 18 Dec.
 1688.
 He was survived by seven of his nine children.

 From his life and activities one may deduce that Dugué was a typical frontier settler.
 More interested in fur-trading and fighting than in peaceful pursuits, he took little part in the development of the colony, but did play a considerable role in the defence and geographical extension of its territory.